Join In

 Lesson Summary

 Do not use a colon after an incomplete introduction with a list written in sentence format.
-For example:- Select from: blue, red, and pink.
+For example:

-- Select from blue, red, and pink.
+• Select from blue, red, and pink. correct tick

 Select from: